akashdasgupta/Akashs_amazing_analysis_automation/README.md

 ![Enter path](readme_images/path_enter.png)

 * There is a summary page with all the important parameters, and links to the J/V curves and MPPT plots.
-You can preview them by hovering above:
+You can preview them by hovering above them:

 ![Summary of params](readme_images/summary.png)